 Coming from the Mangrove Center on Nusa Lembongan one would enter the channel between Lembongan and Ceningan, it is near the end of the Ceningan Island on the north end.
 I’d highly advise against trying to swim into the channel independently as there are many boats, also it can be quite rough.
 So, hire a local guide with a boat and they can help you get right up to the underwater buddha.
 If you’d like to depart from Ceningan, you must simply cross the bridge from Lembongan and turn left then head to the north end of the island.

 Do you have other tips on how to get to these Underwater Buddhas in Bali?
-Please share with our readers in the comments below!
+Please ask questions or share your own tips with our readers in the comments below!

 Book Your Stay On Nusa Lembongan